Moving from full-time employment to retirement is a huge transition.

 Barry states “I’m not sure at this point in our lives it’s an adviser that we need, as much as an educator, a mentor for some who need it, a catalyst and a coach”.

-The role of the adviser changes because the advisor becomes a more important part of a client’s life.
+The role of the adviser changes because the adviser becomes a more important part of a client’s life.

 Retirement is an exciting opportunity.
 There are all sorts of things that you might want to do.